 Steely Dan Albums Ranked from Worst to Best

 Everything Must Go was recorded with a surprisingly small core of musicians by Steely Dan standards – Becker and drummer Keith Carlock are the rhythm section on every track.
 Steely Dan’s final album retreads the group’s well-worn jazz-rock territory, although the Walter Becker lead vocal on ‘Slang of Ages’ is a first for a Steely Dan studio album.
-Even on Steely Dan’s least impressive album, there are impressive moments – notably a great Becker bass-line on ‘Godwhacker’ and a memorable chorus of ‘Things I Miss The Most’.
+Even on Steely Dan’s least impressive album, there are enduring moments – a terrific Becker bassline on ‘Godwhacker’ and the memorable chorus of ‘Things I Miss The Most’.

 Steely Dan’s reunion album infamously beat out Radiohead, Beck, and Eminem for the 2001 Album of the Year Grammy.
-It’s not album of the year material, but it’s a very competent return to the studio from Becker and Fagen that picks up where Gaucho left off.
-The sleazy ‘Cousin Dupree’, Fagen’s terrific keyboard riff on ‘Jack of Speed’, and the opening ‘Gaslighting Abbie’ are all excellent additions to the Steely Dan canon.
+It’s not album-of-the-year material; more like an apology from the US Recording Academy for failing to properly honour their 1970s prime.
+Regardless, it’s a competent return to the studio from Becker and Fagen that picks up where Gaucho left off.
+The sleazy ‘Cousin Dupree’, Fagen’s terrific keyboard riff on ‘Jack of Speed’, and the opening ‘Gaslighting Abbie’ are all excellent additions to the Dan canon.

-The sessions for Steely Dan’s final album of their initial tenure was beset by drama.
-Becker’s girlfriend died of a drug overdose in his apartment and he broke his leg in a traffic accident, while an engineer accidentally deleted a song named ‘The Second Arrangement’.
+The sessions for Steely Dan’s final album of their initial tenure were beset by drama.
+Becker’s girlfriend died of a drug overdose in his apartment, while he broke his leg in a traffic accident.
+An engineer accidentally deleted a song named ‘The Second Arrangement’.
 Gaucho is more lethargic than Steely Dan’s previous records, but the singles were well-received – the Purdie-shuffle of ‘Babylon Sisters’ and the soft-rock of ‘Hey Nineteen’.
 Becker and Fagen had to pay royalties to jazz pianist Keith Jarrett for the similarities of the title track to Jarrett’s ‘Long As You Know You’re Living Yours’, but it’s one of their best songs.

 It’s only one spot higher on this list, but Steely Dan’s sophomore album is a big step forward from their debut.
 It features more familiar Steely Dan hallmarks – a darker sound, Fagen taking all the lead vocals, and more cynical lyrics.
 Countdown to Ecstasy didn’t produce any hits – perhaps because the first single is loaded with f-bombs and ‘My Old School’ recalls Becker and Fagen’s drug bust – but it’s a consistent set.
 ‘Show Biz Kids’ was later sampled by Super Furry Animals for ‘The Man Don’t Give A F***’, while the most tender song on the album, ‘Pearl of the Quarter’, turns out to be a love song to a prostitute.

-The dark lyrics and jazzy sound make The Royal Scam Steely Dan’s most representative work, and ace musicians like guitarist Larry Carlton and drummer Bernard Purdie shine.
-Carlton’s solo on ‘Kid Charlemagne’ stands out in a catalogue with many great guitar solos.
+The dark lyrics and jazzy sound make The Royal Scam Steely Dan’s most representative work.
+Ace musicians like guitarist Larry Carlton and drummer Bernard Purdie shine.
+Carlton’s spotlight on ‘Kid Charlemagne’ stands out in a catalogue with many great guitar solos.
 ‘Everything You Did’ is perhaps the darkest lyric in Steely Dan’s oeuvre, portraying the revenge of a cuckolded husband.

-Aja is the peak that Steely Dan were working towards, its smooth, warm sound loved by audiophiles.
-Compared to Steely Dan’s usual cynicism, the songs are remarkably warm – songs like ‘Peg’ and ‘Josie’ are upbeat and joyful, while ‘Deacon Blues’ is a fan favourite.
-The deep cuts are great too – the sophisticated textures of the jazzy title cut and the kiss-off of ‘Black Cow’ are both great Dan cuts.
+Aja is the peak that Steely Dan were working toward; its smooth, warm sound is beloved by audiophiles.
+Compared to Steely Dan’s usual cynicism, Aja is remarkably warm.
+Songs like ‘Peg’ and ‘Josie’ are upbeat and joyful, while the underdog celebration of ‘Deacon Blues’ is a fan favourite.
+The deep cuts are great too – the sophisticated textures of the jazzy title track and the kiss-off of ‘Black Cow’ are both great Dan cuts.